 Chair of Governors

-Committees: Quality and Curriculum and People and Governance (Chair)
+Committees: Quality and Curriculum, Remuneration, People and Governance

-I've been a governor at York College since 2020, and the Chair of the board since the start of 2021.
+I have been a governor at York College & University Centre since 2020, and the Chair of the Board since the start of 2021.

 I’m also involved in a number of other roles within education and social mobility - including a director at the University of Cumbria and a volunteer mentor for the Social Mobility Foundation.